-The virtual meeting format for the annual meeting will enable full and equal participation by all our stockholders from any place in the world that has internet connection at little to no cost, while protecting the health and well-being of our stockholders and other participants at the annual meeting.
+The virtual meeting format for the annual meeting will enable full and equal participation by all our stockholders from any place in the world that has internet connection at little to no cost.

 We designed the format of the virtual meeting to ensure that stockholders who attend our annual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting and to enhance stockholder access, participation and communication through online tools.
-We will take the following steps to ensure such an experience:
+We will take the following steps to ensure such an experience by:

-- providing stockholders with the ability to submit appropriate questions in advance of the meeting to ensure thoughtful responses from management and the Board of Directors; - providing stockholders with the ability to submit appropriate questions real-time via the meeting website; and - answering as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting without discrimination.
+- providing stockholders with the ability to submit appropriate questions in advance of the meeting to ensure thoughtful responses from management and the Board of Directors; - providing stockholders with the ability to submit appropriate questions real-time via the meeting website: and - answering as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting without discrimination.